WildRP/WildRP-AMV-tool/README.md

 * Uses [Markdown Label](https://github.com/daenvil/MarkdownLabel/blob/main/addons/markdownlabel/markdownlabel.gd) for the help page.
 * Thanks to dexyfex, Któs, and CP on the CodeWalker discord for their prior research into AMVs.
+* Huge thanks to alexguirre on the same discord, who finally figured out the reflection probe texture naming.